The Rand App

 In a bid to attract new audiences to Rand's work, a “mobile-first approach” made sense because, according to Pew Research, “Americans of all ages are increasingly likely to say they mostly go online using their smartphone" (2019, 1).
 Additionally, the younger a person is, the more likely it is that the smartphone will be their primary access point for the internet.

-Considering these facts, this mobile app prototype aims to create an appealing, introductory experience for people unfamiliar with Rand's work and acts as a funnel to a more complex experience on the web.
-In doing so, the app prototype favors quick engagement and curiosity, while still creating some sense of depth through the implementation of case studies of specific Rand works that cover all of Rand’s major design areas — advertisements, book and magazine covers, and logo design.
+Considering these facts, this prototype aims to create an appealing, introductory experience for people unfamiliar with Rand's work and acts as a funnel to a more complex experience on the web.
+In doing so, the app prototype favors quick engagement and curiosity, while still creating some sense of depth through the implementation of case studies that cover all of Rand’s major design areas — advertisements, book and magazine covers, and logo design.

 Design Approach